EGC2: Enhanced Graph Classification with Easy Graph Compression: Experiments

 \subsection{Edge Distinction Analysis}

-In this subsection, we focus on the question \textbf{RQ1} and investigate the distinction between the actual contributed subgraph structures and the adversarial perturbations through the proposed $ECI$.
-This provides a practical basis for using the graph compression mechanism to achieve an effective and transferable defense with low-complexity.
+{In this subsection, we focus on question \textbf{RQ1} and investigate the distinction between the actual contributed subgraph structures and adversarial perturbations through the proposed \emph{ECI}.
+This provides a practical basis for using the graph compression mechanism to achieve effective and transferable defense with low complexity.}